Request a Consultation

 3. Insurance Claims Management

 Insurance claims management is a highly data-intensive limb of insurance processing and involves several variables and input points.
 According to US insurance fraud statistics, in 2020 alone, 18 percent of all insurance claims contained an element of fraud.
 By using predictive analytics for insurance claims management, insurers can automate, detect fraud, extend self-servicing options, and offer faster payouts.
 It streamlines and standardizes the end-to-end process with due consideration for disruptive exigencies.
-Advanced predictive analytics solutions can make the end-to-end FNOL process, involving claims triage, more quick and agile.
+The application of advanced predictive analytics in insurance claims can make the end-to-end FNOL process, involving claims triage, more quick and agile.
 Furthermore, such predictive analytics platforms can easily integrate with existing or legacy software, which furthers your attempt at digitalization.

 Predictive analytics can help insurers identify claims that unexpectedly become high-cost losses, which are known as “Outlier Claims”.
 P&C insurance companies can review previous claims for similarities – and send automatic alerts to claims handlers.
 Advanced notification in this area can help insurers cut down on these outlier claims.